omarkhursheed/finance-ml/README.md

 * https://docs.scipy.org/doc/: Numpy and Scipy documentation
 * https://in.udacity.com/course/machine-learning-for-trading--ud501/: Udacity course on Machine Learning for Trading
 * Successful Algorithmic Trading by Ernest Chan

+To implement:
+* An engine that allows for prediction and automated trading.
+* Sentiment analysis with NLTK to provide information about possibly profitable stocks by combining with data provided by backtesting.